 In addition, pay close attention to the rules governing your data collection.
 When creating a data warehouse, set a clear owner and set a schedule to ensure that the rules governing data collection meet your current needs.

 For a clear example of what this looks like, imagine that you’ve been tracking leads from social platforms and currently use Instagram, Twitter, and Facebook.
-You would have to have a procedure in place to allow for the addition of new platforms should you decide to start using Linkedin.
+You would need a procedure in place to allow for the addition of new platforms should you decide to start using Linkedin.

 Data Should Be Governed by SLAs with SOPs